 The school adopts a 'Graduated approach' of Assess, Plan, Do and Review.
 This is a cycle to identify, provide and review the provision for children with SEND.
+This provision is outlined on the 'Whole School Provision Map'.

 All children at our school have access to Universal provision which is personalised, targeted support through high quality first teaching.
 'Flourishing' meetings, both with parents and with the Senior Leadership Team, are held each term to discuss the progress of all children.
 If a child is needing support with their learning, additional provision is given to the child following this meeting.